 2. Agreeing to a salary that’s too high

 Paying a new employee at a rate far higher than the rest of your staff can quickly kill the team spirit in your office.
-While you may think remuneration packages remain secret, they often get out, especially in a small business environment.
+Being treated fairly and with respect is a key aspect of workplace happiness, and while you may think remuneration packages remain secret, they often get out, especially in a small business environment.
 A better salary negotiation strategy is to set a maximum amount you’re willing to pay a candidate.
-That way there’s a reasonable degree of internal equity, and you won’t have to worry about disgruntled coworkers if the candidate does reveal his salary.
+That way there’s a reasonable degree of internal equity, and you won’t have to worry about disgruntled co-workers if the candidate does reveal his salary.